w3f/Grants-Program/applications/dot_marketplace-phase2.md

 * **Costs:**  15,900 USD

 In continuation to previous work, this milestone involves creation of a on chain decentralized court to handle dispute resolution.
 Being a juror is one of the user incentives that can be achieved thanks to the rating module mentioned in the first phase of dot marketplace.
+The entire milestone covers the Rust/Substrate code implementation.

 | Sr no. | Deliverable | Description |
 | --- | --- | --- |